db-auto/db-auto/README.md

 * Unions

 # Schemas
-* foreign keys and schemas... if we do `s0:table1.s1:table2` without an xx we needs to sort out schemas properly
+* foreign keys and schemas... if we do `s0:table1.s1:table2` without an xx we need to sort out schemas properly
    * Need to update metadata scraping, and the validate code.
+* Allow multiple schemas in the same environment.
+One is the 'main/default'.
+But the others need to be scraped

 ## To make it easier to use:
 * Add wheres to the joins directly so that they can be part of the query
-* What is our dbpath for linking to a different schema?
-Can't use '.'
-Needs to be script friendly. #?
-* Change () to {} for the join notation because it is more script friendly (avoids need for ")
+* Change () to {} for the join notation because it is more script friendly (avoids need for ") Only I did this and it wasn't...
+So change it back
 * Make it so that you can change things like 'audit' based on the previous file.
 * Let tables have 'short form wheres' in the join.
 For example 'active' should mean 'alias.actif = 1'.
 This adds enormously to human readability and documents the structure nicely
 * Allow short form name for the wheres
 * views so that we can restrict the columns visible  simply
 * Make it so that all tables can have an audit becased on the previous file name. (e.g. drivertable_aud, mission_aud) because our tables work like that
 * Composite keys (left because they are harder and we wanted to experiment with the simpler case to see if the approach works..and we have a workaround)
 * Allow join notation (e.g. join ... on ... instead of select).

 ## To do more
 * Mysql/sqllite support oracle and postgres done